Effective Jan 1, 2023

 |JEOL JEM 3200FS||Evenings & weekends||$70.00*|

 The Electron Microscopy Center (EMC) is also introducing a new set of heavily discounted hourly rates for blocks of time on the facility's microscopes.
-The discounts (15% for 4+ hours, 20% for 8+ hours and 30% for 12+ hours) are intended to encourage local users to reserve longer blocks of instrument time for cryoTEM, STEM/EDX work and in situ imaging, and to encourage visitors to the IU-Bloomington campus to make the most use of their time here.
+The discounts (15% for 4+ hours, 20% for 8+ hours, 30% for 12+ hours and 40% for 24+ hours) are intended to encourage local users to reserve longer blocks of instrument time for cryoTEM, STEM/EDX work and in situ imaging, and to encourage visitors to the IU-Bloomington campus to make the most use of their time here.